frederic-perez/AmE-dictionary/data/dictionary.md

 __resolve__ _v_ :two::hammer: (resolved) _The issue was resolved._
 __resounding__
 __respirator__ _n_
-__respite__ _n_ :seven: A respite is a break from something that's difficult or unpleasant.
+__respite__ _n_ :eight: A respite is a break from something that's difficult or unpleasant.
 If you're cramming for exams, take an occasional walk to give yourself a respite from the intensity.
 __respondent__ _n_ :three::hammer: (respondents)
 __responsibility__ :pencil2::mega::two::hammer: _With great power comes great responsibility._
 __responsibly__ _adv_ In a responsible manner.